Cyborg 009 VS Devilman: Production

 The anime is a three-part original video animation directed by Jun Kawagoe and written by Tadashi Hayakawa, with animation by the studios Bee Media and Actas.
-JAM Project produced both the opening theme song, "Cyborg 009 ~Nine Cyborg Soldiers~", and the ending theme, "Devil Mind ~Ai wa Chikara~".also Kalafina with their third ending theme Lacrimosa.
+JAM Project produced both the opening theme song, "Cyborg 009 ~Nine Cyborg Soldiers~", and the ending theme, "Devil Mind ~Ai wa Chikara~".

 Release

 The first full trailer for the anime was released on 25 August 2015.

 It was originally announced that the anime would have a two-week run in eight theaters; however, the number of theaters was later expanded to ten.
 It debuted on 17 October 2015.

 The complete set of three 30-minute episodes was released on Blu-ray on 11 November 2015.
 The individual episodes were released on DVD separately on 11 November 2015, 9 December 2015, and 6 January 2016.

 Netflix acquired the streaming rights to the series, streaming it in 20 languages in 190 countries.
 The English dub was directed by Bob Buchholz and translated by Sachiko Takahashi.

+In 2025, Netflix sublicensed the series to Discotek Media for home release.